Zimoslaw/TetriZimoslaw/README.md

  Everything is displayed with u8g2 library on 128x64 px monochrome LCD.

  For controlling there are 6 buttons (INPUT_PULLUP mode):
- -Left
+ - Left
- -Right
+ - Right
- -Hard drop
+ - Hard drop
- -Soft drop
+ - Soft drop
- -Rotate Right
+ - Rotate Right
- -Rotate Left
+ - Rotate Left

  I tried to fully mimic original tetris rules, but some things may be different.